exonum/exonum-java-binding/exonum-java-binding/core/rust/exonum-java/TUTORIAL.md

 ### Step 3.
 Run Configured Node
 There are two required parameters here:
 - `--ejb-log-config-path` for path to `log4j` configuration file.
-  Default config `log4j-fallback.xml` provided with EJB App prints to STDOUT.
+  Default config `log4j-fallback.xml` provided with Exonum Java app prints to STDOUT.
 - `--ejb-port` for port that your service will use for communication.
   Java Binding does not use Exonum Core API port directly.